MicrosoftDocs/visualstudio-docs/docs/debugger/general-debugging-options-dialog-box.md

      Get warnings about stale code.

- **Show run to click button in editor while debugging** When this option is selected, the [Run execution to here](debugger-feature-tour.md#run-to-a-point-in-your-code-quickly-using-the-mouse) button will be shown while debugging.
+ **Show run to click button in editor while debugging** When this option is selected, the [Run to Click](debugger-feature-tour.md#run-to-a-point-in-your-code-quickly-using-the-mouse) button will be shown while debugging.

 ## Options supported in older versions of Visual Studio